djangsters/redis-tasks/docs/source/middleware.rst

 But wait, what if you want to do stuff right after the task is done?
 You use the same approach as above but instead of declaring ``run_task`` method you name it ``process_outcome``.
 In the example below we are sending a report via an email:
+``process_outcome`` is always called, regardless of the outcome (also if some task raised exceptions for example) The ``task`` that produced the outcome is passed in as the first argument to the method.

 .. code:: python